Table of contents:

 Sotetsu Fresa Inn Tokyo Kanda

-By this we mean hotels in the price range between €100 - €150 per night and person.
-However, the prices can vary greatly.
-Depending on how well the hotel is equipped, it can quickly become more expensive.
+By this, we mean hotels in the price range between €100 - €150 per night per person.
+However, prices can vary greatly.
+Depending on how well-equipped the hotel is, it can quickly become more expensive.

-With "normal" hotels you can already expect a lot.
-A private bathroom should be included in the price at the very least.
+With "normal" hotels, you can already expect a lot.
+A private bathroom should be included at least with the price.
 The location should also be relatively central.
-You're not paying extra for nothing!
+After all, you are not paying more money for nothing!

-Since you are paying a bit more money, you can of course also expect a bit more.
+Since you are paying a bit more, you can also expect a bit more.
 Think about what your priorities are and choose your hotel accordingly.

-If you want a good view, then you should definitely look for hotels that are in a relatively tall building.
-But also pay attention to whether you only have a good view from one side!
+If you want a good view, you should definitely look for hotels that are in relatively tall buildings.
+But also check whether you only have a good view from one side!

 You can also consider the food.
-If you prefer to eat in the hotel, you should choose one whose restaurant is well rated.
+If you prefer to dine at the hotel, you should choose one whose restaurant is well-rated.
 This also contributes to the higher price.

 Shinagawa Prince Hotel

-"The Prince Hotel offers you 15 restaurants and bars, 2 swimming pools and its own aquarium.
-The property is located right next to Shinagawa JR Station, from where Tokyo Haneda Airport can be reached by train in just 25 minutes.
-The 39-storey hotel has stunning views of Tokyo and free Wi-Fi throughout the property." - Source: Booking.com
+"The Prince Hotel offers you 15 dining and drinking venues, 2 pools, and its own aquarium.
+The accommodation is located directly next to Shinagawa JR Station, from which Tokyo-Haneda Airport can be reached by train in just 25 minutes.
+The 39-story hotel has a beautiful view of Tokyo and free Wi-Fi throughout the building." - Source: Booking.com

 Shinagawa Prince Hotel East Tower